Semsamoon/unity-dots-perception/README.md

 - `ComponentSightPosition` - stores total world-space receiver's and source's position

-Position component is added to apply position modifications, such as with `ComponentSightOffset` component.
+Position component is added to apply position modifications, such as with `ComponentSightOffset`.
 This also allows to overwrite receiver's or source's position from user's systems without need to edit built-in systems.

 ```csharp
 public struct ComponentSightPosition